git/git.github.io/rev_news/drafts/edition-87.md

 * Who are you and what do you do?

-  I am a peruvian hacker that likes to argue he is also "american" to his neighbours and accidental coworkers/friends in the USA, because while I flew to get here, and I even crossed an ocean to do so, I might as well have walked instead.
+  I am a Peruvian hacker who likes to argue he is also "American" to his neighbours and accidental coworkers/friends in the USA, because while I flew to get here, and I even crossed an ocean to do so, I might as well have walked instead.